tfzhang006/paper-reading/Learning Part Generation and Assembly for Structure-aware Shape Synthesis.md

 # Learning Part Generation and Assembly for Structure-aware Shape Synthesis

 ## Summary
-This paper proposes a part-aware deep generative network which delegates the learning of part composition and part placement into separate networks.
+This paper proposes a part-aware deep generative network, PAGENet. which delegates the learning of part composition and part placement into separate networks.
 ## Research Objective
 To better model structural variants of 3D shapes through learning a part-aware generative network.
 ## Background and Problems